vickyliu927/ibtutors-ae/docs/DYNAMIC_CLONE_FOLDERS.md

 - Form submissions are automatically filtered by source website

 ### 4. **Maintenance-Free Structure**
-- No code changes needed when adding new clones
+- **Zero code changes needed** when adding new clones
-- Folder structure automatically updates when clones are activated/deactivated
+- **Instant updates** - folder structure automatically updates when clones are activated/deactivated
-- Consistent experience regardless of how many clones exist
+- **Truly dynamic** - works seamlessly regardless of how many clones you create
+- **Self-organizing** - clones are automatically sorted alphabetically

 ## Content Categories Explained